armory/docs/content/en/cd-as-a-service/plugin-spinnaker.md

 - Registering your Armory Enterprise environment
 - Installing the Remote Network Agent (RNA) on your deployment target cluster
-- Connecting to Armory Continuous Deployments-as-a-Service
+- Connecting to Armory Continuous Deployment-as-a-Service
 - Installing the plugin
 - Deploying a "hello world" manifest